back

 Potential for Credit Limit Increases

 Credit card issuers often extend credit limit increases to responsible borrowers.
-By taking your balance and zeroing it out with a personal loan, your credit card issuer will see that you are taking the initiative and treating your credit card debt seriously.
+By taking your balance and zeroing it out with a personal loan, your credit card issuer will see that you are taking the initiative and treating your credit debt seriously.
 Over time, there is a chance they will reward this behavior by increasing your credit limit, therefore making more money available to you on a regular basis.

 Cons of Paying off Credit Card Debt With a Personal Loan

-With any financial decision, there are potential setbacks to consider.
 Make sure you fully understand the potential disadvantages of consolidating your credit card debt with a personal loan before you apply.

 May End up With More Debt if You’re Financially Irresponsible

 When you pay off your credit card with a personal loan, you aren’t eliminating debt; you are simply moving it around and making it more convenient to pay off.
-But, if you are not responsible with your spending habits and continue to heavily use your credit card, you may find your personal loan debt coupled with your new accumulated credit card debt has left you in a worse financial position than where you started!
+But, if you are not responsible with your spending habits and continue to use your credit card, you may find your personal loan debt coupled with your new accumulated credit card debt has left you in a worse financial position than where you started!

-When you consolidate your Credit card debt with a personal loan, do your best to stop spending on your credit card, so you don’t rack up another balance.
+When you consolidate your credit card debt with a personal loan, do your best to stop spending on your credit card, so you don’t rack up another balance.
 Try to only make purchases using your credit during emergencies when there are no other options available.
 Even then, you should do everything you can to pay off the purchase immediately before it’s added to your balance.

 How Do Debt Consolidation Personal Loans Work?

-Thinking that a debt consolidation loan is the right choice for you?
 Check out the easy personal loan process below; you can get started any time you like!

 Step One: Fill Out an Application for Personal Loan Funds